MaDHouSe79/mh-parkinglite/README.md

 ## 🍀 Features
 - ✅ Easy to install and use
 - ✅ QB-Phone notifications
-- ✅ Admin Controll like disable or enable the system or set it to only allowed for vip players only.
+- ✅ Admin Controll like disable or enable the system.
 - ✅ User Controll like displaying text on screen.
 - ✅ Players with user status will only see the model name of this vecihle, not the owners name or plate.
 - 👉 Your players will love this extra feature, if they can park there own vehicle in front of there housees or clubs.